Pro

 Does site analysis fix my pages?

 No—it diagnoses gaps and priorities.
-Use the report with Queries, Insights, and Content to implement fixes.
+Use the report with Insights and Content to implement fixes.